 Our Top Pick

-Maison Alhambra Victoria Flower wins on pure value.
+Maison Alhambra Victoria Flower is DupeScented Certified and wins on pure value.
 At $18 versus $175 for the original, you're saving 90% for a fragrance that captures the jasmine-orchid-rose heart and patchouli-vanilla warmth that make Flowerbomb what it is.
 The floral bouquet is balanced, the dry-down is warm and inviting, and it performs well enough for daily wear.
 Yes, it's not quite as explosive in the opening and doesn't last as long as the original.
 At this price, that's not a complaint — it's a trade-off most people will happily make.

 You Might Also Like